coldclimate/theapproachablegeek.co.uk/content/blog/friends.md

 ### dating

 So we didn't end up together but we got on pretty well, we should stay in touch.
 There are actually a couple of exs on my FB list but all ended up in the Uni group.
-I added this category of friends because s english dating habits evolve towards a much more American view of dating I think people will find that there are a bunch of friends in their lives whom they met whist looking for "the one".
+I added this category of friends because, I believe, as English dating habits evolve towards a much more American view of dating I think people will find that there are a bunch of friends in their lives whom they met whist looking for "the one".

 ### family